-SUMMARY OF STAFF RECOMMENDATION:
+SUMMARY OF STAFF RECOMMENDATION

-Staff recommends that the Commission determine that a substantial issue exists with respect to the appellants' assertions that the project is not consistent with the environmentally sensitive habitat area (ESHA), oak woodland habitat, riparian habitat and wetland policies of the certified Local Coastal Program (LCP).
-Specifically, the appeals assert that the project fails to provide an adequate buffer for new development from sensitive riparian habitat and wetlands, the development will impact native vegetation because the main house and guest house are not clustered, and that the
+Staff recommends that the Commission determine that a substantial issue exists with respect to the appellants' assertions that the project is not consistent with the environmentally sensitive habitat area (ESHA), riparian habitat and wetland policies of the certified Local Coastal Program (LCP) and that the Commission take jurisdiction over the coastal development permit (CDP) application for the project as a de novo CDP application.
+Further, staff recommends that the Commission approve the de novo CDP application, pursuant to several proposed revisions to the project by the applicant and subject to 13 special conditions.